• Skip to main content

 Pizza Review:

 The menu features a mix of creative pizzas (including one with an ube crust!), pastas, and salads.
-I made a beeline for the Giant Mushroom Pizza, and I have no regrets.
+I made a beeline for the Giant Mushroom Pizza, and I have ZERO regrets.

 The Giant Mushroom Pizza